edubart/minicoro/README.md

 - `MCO_NO_MULTITHREAD`        - Disable multithread usage.
 Multithread is supported when `thread_local` is supported.
 - `MCO_NO_DEFAULT_ALLOCATORS` - Disable the default allocator using `MCO_MALLOC` and `MCO_FREE`.
 - `MCO_ZERO_MEMORY`           - Zero memory of stack for new coroutines and when discarding IO data, intended for garbage collected environments.
+- `MCO_USE_ASM`               - Force use of assembly context switch implementation.
+- `MCO_USE_UCONTEXT`          - Force use ucontext of context switch implementation.

 # Cheatsheet